BarryDigby/CRT_workshop/docs/source/install/github.rst

 Github
 ======

-I trust you can all make a Github account without assistance.. (?)

 During the practical we will be pushing commits from your local machine to Github.
 Please set up a SSH key linked to your Github account (so that you do not have to enter your username and password on every push):

 Generating a new SSH key